MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-02/README.md

 **Processor shows invalid state:** Open the processor configuration and look for red text indicating which property is wrong.
 Fix it and apply again.

-**Files not moving:** Check that all processors are started.
+**Files not moving:** Check that all processors are started (green play icon).
 Look for backpressure warnings on queues.
-Check the bulletin board for errors.
+Check the bulletin board (bell icon, top right) for error messages.

 **Files land in the wrong folder:** Verify the directory paths in PutFile match `/opt/nifi/outputs` and `/opt/nifi/quarantine`.
 These are paths inside the Docker container, not on your local machine.

 **Regex not matching:** Test your regex with a simple pattern first.
 Check for missing parentheses or vertical bars.
+The case-insensitive flag `(?i)` should be at the start.

 **Cannot export flow:** Try both the canvas right-click menu and the top-right NiFi logo dropdown.
 Different NiFi versions put the export option in different places.

+**No files in inputs folder:** Go back to Lab 01 Step 6.
+You need to copy `intake_sample.csv` from `lab-01/inputs/` into `lab-02/inputs/` before testing the flow.